fairlearn/fairlearn/CONTRIBUTING.md

 #### Post-processing algorithms

-The constructors of post-processing algorithms require an already trained predictor as an argument or, alternatively, an estimator that is subsequently fitted on the data when executing `fit`.
+The constructors of post-processing algorithms require either an already trained predictor or an estimator (which is trained on the data when executing `fit`).
 For post-processing algorithms, the `constraints` argument is provided as a string.

 ```python
 postprocessor = PostProcessing(unconstrained_predictor=predictor, constraints=constraints)